EASA Part 145 Production Planning – 2 Days

 The role of the Production Planner is many and varied and can contribute to significant savings within the Part 145 Process if accomplished effectively.

-This in-depth 2 Day course considers best practice processes for accomplishing the various tasks which together make up the challenging role of Production Planning.
+This in-depth 2 Day course considers best practice processes for accomplishing the various tasks that together make up the challenging role of Production Planning.

 Who is the Course for?